sous-chefs/openvpn/README.md

 * Ruby 1.9 or later
 * OpenSSL 0.9.7 or later and OpenSSL bindings for Ruby

+This cookbook is tested and supported with Chef 11 & 12.

 ### Platform
 - Debian 6.0
 - Ubuntu 10.04+